 Extension Program Leader Heather Triezenberg co-authored an article in the February 2020 Journal of Extension that underscores the importance of Extension public policy education programming.
 The paper concluded that most programs provided no clear priority, funding, or support for these programs and that most lacked necessary policies or staff training.
 Increased administrative support and staff professional development for public policy education are needed for Extension programs to achieve their societal mission.

 El Lower, research associate with the Great Lakes Aquatic Nonindigenous Species Information System (GLANSIS), co-authored a paper with Rochelle Sturtevant, GLANSIS program manager.
 Published in June in the Journal of Extension, the paper covers the use of videoconferencing for stakeholder-driven web design when in-person focus groups or usability testing are not feasible.
 They found the technology provided a low-cost, high-reward way to engage stakeholders.

-Peter Alsip, a 2018-2020 Michigan Sea Grant graduate research fellow, published a paper earlier this month in the journal Biological Invasions that finds climate change may increase the vulnerability of Lake Michigan to invasion by certain species of Asian carp.
+Peter Alsip, a 2018-2020 Michigan Sea Grant graduate research fellow, published a paper earlier this month in the journal Biological Invasions that finds climate change may increase the vulnerability of Lake Michigan to invasion by certain species of invasive carp.
 The paper was co-authored by Catherine Riseng, Michigan Sea Grant’s assistant director and research program manager.

 Todd Marsee, graphic designer and photographer at Michigan Sea Grant, won two awards in the 2020 Coastal Management in Action photo contest.
 NOAA’s Office for Coastal Management, which hosted the competition, selected Todd’s images for two awards out of 138 submissions.